 Thank you for using Herd!

-Our mission is to empower casual creativity and provide experience autonomy.
-In an ecosystem that deprioritizes user well-being, Herd is the greener pasture of social media; grown from honesty, empathy, respect, and discovery.
-To do that, we show you personalized content we think you’ll be interested in based on the categories you select.
-You have the power to adjust your category distribution at any time.
-We no not use your data for ads, nor do we collect information we collect on your from third parties.
+Our mission is to help everyone find a community easily while making users owners.
+In an ecosystem that deprioritizes user well-being and privacy, Herd is the greener pasture of social media; grown from transparency, respect, creativity and discovery.
+To do that, we show you content in chronological order, based on the interests you select.
+You have the power to change your interests each week.
+We no not use your data for ads, nor do we collect information from third parties.
 We only use information on Herd to better the Herd experience and ensure we are protecting user wellbeing through our product design.
+Right now, we are transitioning from a centralized to a decentralized data structure, and this policiy reflects where we are at today.
 We wrote this policy to help you understand what information we collect, how we use it and what choices you have about it.
 Because we’re an internet company, some of the concepts below are a little technical, but we’ve tried our best to explain things in a simple and clear way.
 We welcome your questions and comments on this policy.

 We collect information in a few different ways